nats-io/nats-site/content/documentation/tutorials/go-install.md

 Your Go working directory (GOPATH) is where you store your Go code.
 It can be any path you choose but must be separate from your Go installation directory (GOROOT).

-The following instructions describe how to set your GOPATH.
+The following instructions describe one way you can set your GOPATH.
 Refer to the official Go documentation for more details: [https://golang.org/doc/code.html](https://golang.org/doc/code.html).

 **Mac OS X and Linux**